How to Come Up With a Business Name

 Register your business and domain name.

-The final step of choosing your business name is actually registering the name with your Secretary of State and registering your domain name online, if you plan to keep a website.
-It’s important to do this quickly to ensure that the name you’ve chosen doesn’t get picked by someone else with a similar idea.
+The final step of choosing your business name is registering the word with your Secretary of State and registering your domain name online if you plan to keep a website.
+It’s essential to do this quickly to ensure that the name you’ve chosen doesn’t get picked by someone else with a similar idea.
 Your Secretary of State may have forms to fill out and a fee to pay before you can choose your domain name.
-You may need help from an accountant, tax professional or lawyer in order to get your business up and running, including the business name.
+You may need help from an accountant, tax professional, or lawyer to get your business up and running, including the business name.

-Registering a domain name is fairly simple.
-You’ll have to find an online domain name registrar, and pay a minimal fee for the registration.
+Registering a domain name is pretty simple.
+You’ll have to find an online domain name registrar and pay a minimal fee for the registration.
 Once this is done, this doesn’t mean you have a website!
-Only after you find a host and put up a page will your business have a website.
+Only after you find a host and publish a page will your business have a website.

-Choosing the right business name helps your business start off right, so take the time to ensure that your name says something about your business products and priorities.
+Choosing the right business name helps your business start right, so take the time to ensure that your character says something about your business products and priorities.
 Good luck!